iagox86/dnscat2/doc/protocol.md

 This document describes the dnscat2 protocol.

 I'm referring to this protocol as the dnscat2 protocol, although, strictly speaking, it's not specific to dnscat or DNS in any way.
 Basically, I needed a protocol that could track logical connections over multiple lower-level connections/datagrams/whatever that aren't necessarily reliable and where bandwidth is extremely limited.

 Because this is designed for dnscat, it is poll-based - that is, the client sends a packet, and the server responds to it.
 The server can't know where the client is or how to initiate a connection, so that's taken into account.

 This protocol is datagram-based, has 16-bit session_id values that can track the connection over multiple lower level connections, and handles lower-level dropped/duplicated/out-of-order packets.

 Below, I give a few details on what's required to make this work, a description of how connections work, some constants used in the messages, and, finally, a breakdown of the messages themselves.

 # License

 See LICENSE.md.

-# DNS
+# Challenges

-Although this protocol will work over any protocol, it's designed to work over DNS, which has some interesting restrictions:
+DNS is a pretty challenging protocol to use!
+Some of the problems
+include:

-- Every message requires a response of some sort
+* Every message requires a response of some sort
-- Retransmissions and drops and out-of-order packets are extremely common
+* Retransmissions and drops and out-of-order packets are extremely common
-- DNS is restricted to alphanumeric characters, and isn't necessarily case sensitive
+* DNS is restricted to alphanumeric characters, and isn't necessarily case sensitive

-For that reason, we take some special considerations.

-The initial draft only supports TXT records.
-The request is always in the form of either:

-    [encoded data].[domain]
+Both the and the DNS tunnel protocol and the dnscat protocol itself are designed with these in mind.

+# DNS tunnel protocol

+The dnscat protocol itself is, in spite of its name, protocol agnostic.
+It can be used over any poll/response protocol, such as DNS, HTTP, ICMP/Ping, etc. Each of these platforms will have to wrap the data a little differently, though, and this section discusses how to use the DNS protocol as a transport channel.

+## Encoding

+All data in both directions is transported in hex-encoded strings.
+"AAA", for example, becomes "414141".

+Any periods in the domain name must be ignored.
+Therefore, "41.4141", "414.141", and "414141" are exactly equivalent.

+## Send / receive

+The client can choose whether to append a domain name (the user must have the authoritative server for the domain name) or prepend a static tag ("dnscat.") to the message.
+In other words, the message looks like
+this:

+    <encoded data>.<domain>

 or

-    [tag].[encoded data]

-Where [encoded data] is the packet, as described below, converted directly to a hexadecimal representation, [domain] is agreed upon in advance through some channel (generally represents a domain name you are the authority for), and [tag] is an agreed-upon tag (set to "dnscat" in my implementation)

-The [encoded data] can be split across multiple fields, in the form of "a.b.c.d".
-The periods should be simply ignored and discarded.
-The official client endeavors to avoid splitting a byte across boundaries (eg, "41.4141" is preferred to "414.141"), but the server supports it.

-Each field (ie, the section between two periods) has a maximum length of 63, per the DNS spec, and the maximum total amount of data is 255 bytes.
-All clients should respect that limitation, otherwise they won't work across the Internet.

-The [domain] can be any domain, and is discarded by the server before proceeding. [domain] isn't necessarily required, a [tag] prefix can be added instead to uniquely identify dnscat requests.

-(the reference server accepts a [tag], by default, and accepts one or more domains as given on the commandline)

-The TXT response is simply the byte data, encoded in the agreed-upon fashion.
-The maximum length of the TXT response, per the spec, is 255 bytes.
-Nothing else - domain, periods, etc - may be present, the response is simply the data.

-CNAME, MX, and TXT are currently supported.
-A and AAAA are supported via direct connections.
-TODO: Flesh this out.
+    <tag>.<encoded data>

+Any data that's not in that form, or that's in an unsupported record type, can either be discarded by the server or forwarded to an upstream DNS server.

+The dnscat2 server must respond with a proper DNS response directly to the system that made the request, containing no error bit set and one or more answers.
+If more than one answer is present, the first byte of each answer must be a 1-byte sequence number (intermediate DNS servers often rearrange the order of records).

+The record type of the response records should be the same as the record type of the request, doing otherwise is more suspicious.
+The precise way the answer is encoded depends on the record type.

+## DNS Record type

+The dnscat server supports the most common DNS message types: `TXT`, `MX`, `CNAME`, `A`, and `AAAA`.

+In all cases, the request is encoded as a DNS record, as discussed above.

+The response, however, varies slightly.

+A `TXT` response is simply the hex-encoded data, with nothing else.

+A `CNAME` and `MX` record is encoded with a tag prefix or domain postfix (the same format as the request), otherwise it won't be able to traverse the DNS network.
+The `MX` record type also has an additional field in DNS, the priority field, which can be set randomly.

+Finally, `A` and `AAAA` records, much like `TXT`, are simply the raw data with no prefix/postfix.
+However, due to the short length of the responses (4 bytes for `A` and 16 bytes for `AAAA`), multiple answers are required.
+Unfortunately, the DNS hierarchy re-arranges answers, so each record must have a one-byte sequence number prepended.
+The values don't matter, as long as they can be sorted to obtain the original order.

 # Connections